Melting of olive oil in immiscible surroundings: experiments and theory: Results

 \subsection{Vertical wall}

-We first look at the case of the melting of a block of olive oil of \unit{30}{\centi\meter} height.
+We first look at the case of the melting of a block of olive oil of \unit{30}{\centi\meter} height, see figure \ref{fig:theorywall} for the definitions of the axes and other quantities.
 We calculate the horizontal local melting rate from the evolving contours, see figure \ref{fig:wallmumodel}.
 The profiles in the early stages of the melting process, where the shape, despite slightly changing over time, can be regarded as vertical.
 At later times, the profile of the initially rectangular block has sculpted itself away from its rectangular shape.
 While the total process of melting takes about \unit{40}{\minute}, here we just show melt rates obtained during the first \unit{5}{\minute}.
-In the lower regions of the vertical wall ($z < \unit{2}{\centi\meter}$), the effects of the finite size of the object can be felt (the bottom corner is rounded over time).
+In the lower regions of the vertical wall ($z < \unit{2}{\centi\meter}$), finite-size effects of the object are observed (the bottom corner is rounded over time).
 We do not show the upper edge region of the melting wall, since the results are heavily influenced by the accumulation and detaching of oil droplets.
 Away from the top and bottom corners it can be seen that the melt rates are remarkably constant over time, in both scaling ($U\propto z^{-1/4}$) and magnitude.
 The grey dotted line shows the theoretical model with constant viscosity in the melt layer, whereas the black dashed line shows the theoretical model where the viscosity $\mu(T)$ varies in the melt layer (see section \ref{sec:varvisco}).
-We find that our analytical expression predicts our measured data satisfactory in this region.
-Note that our model does not contain any fitting parameters, and even though several assumptions have been made, there is agreement between the model and the experiments.
-It is clear that inclusion of variable viscosity is paramount in order to predict the correct melting rate.
+We find that our analytical expression predicts the correct order of magnitude and the correct scaling in this region.
+Note that our model does not contain any fitting parameters, and even though several approximations have been made, there is order of magnitude and scaling agreement between the model and the experiments.
+The inclusion of the variable viscosity lowers the prediction of the melting rate and therefore improves the prediction.
 Henceforth, we only show models with temperature-dependent variable viscosity in the melting layer.